-When a Chapter 7 case is filed, a Bankruptcy Estate is created and any vehicles you have an interest in become part of this Estate.
-The following options are then available depending upon your interest in the vehicle(s):
+When a Chapter 7 case is filed, a Bankruptcy Estate is created and any vehicles you have become part of this Estate.
+The following options are then available depending upon the debto associated with the vehicle(s):

 VEHICLE PAID IN FULL, NO LIENHOLDER: